 - Q: Already have a bachelor's degree?

 A Second BA student at UNI is one who has already earned a baccalaureate degree from another institution and now wants to earn a second one from UNI.
 Like Second BA students, Teacher Certification students have already earned a baccalaureate degree, and now wish to complete the coursework necessary for teacher certification.
-Both of these students must complete the application for admission and the Second BA/Teacher form.
+Both of these students must complete the application for admission.

 - Q: Seeking a bachelor's degree at another institution?

 A transient student at UNI is one who does not intend to earn a degree from UNI, but simply wishes to take coursework to transfer back to their home institution.
 A transient student must complete the application for admission and the Transient Student form.